IS2511/ChatIS-core/README.md

 This is used in the ChatIS overlay: [TODO: insert ChatIS website repo here]

 **Get the overlay**: [TODO: insert website here when out]

+## How to use

+TODO: Add how to compile and use, some examples.
+    Like using the `dist` directory, etc.